FPGAwars/icestudio/source/userguide.rst

 Non-basic blocks can be read only examined by **double clicking** the block using the **mouse left button**.
 This is a recursive action.
 In order to go back, click on the **< back** link or press the **back key**.

 During the examination, pan, zoom and code navigation are enabled.
-Also the 'Reset view' and 'Fit content' actions.
+Also the 'Fit content' action.

 .. image:: ../resources/images/userguide/examination.png